 Hong Kong Bourse Overdue For Consolidation

-(RTTNews) - The Hong Kong stock market has moved higher in three straight sessions, accelerating more than 770 points or 3 percent along the way.
-The Hang Seng Index now rests just above the 27,090-point plateau although investors figure to lock in gains on Wednesday.
+(RTTNews) - Ahead of Monday's holiday for the Chung Yeung Festival, the Hong Kong stock market had finished higher in six straight sessions, surging more than 760 points or 3.3 percent along the way.
+The Hang Seng Index now rests just beneath the 24,920-point plateau although investors are expected to cash in on Tuesday.